Updated: January 2020

 This is a great way to engage the team to post their goals in creative ways.
 Whether that’s through individual sticky notes, a large bar chart, or even an illustration, not only can this be a colorful addition to the office space, but also a way for team members to see what others put as their goals.

-Goal setting is a great exercise towards improving the culture and processes of any company.
-Doing so in a strategic, intentional, and effective manner is great for individuals, customer service teams, and even managers and executives to drive business and customer satisfaction forward in a meaningful way.
+Creating a set of SMART goals for your call center in a strategic, intentional, and effective manner is great for individuals, customer service teams, and even managers and executives to drive business and customer satisfaction forward in a meaningful way.

 What happens when call volume gets out of control?
 Do you have a strategy to ensure the experience doesn’t suffer?
-This guide will tackle those questions head on!
+This guide will tackle those questions head-on!

 - The Role of the Voice Channel